sunheal/Retail-Q-A/README.md

 ---
+## DB Initialization and ETL Quaries in Postgres
+  1. Run schema.sql
+  2. Run copyData.sql (if deployed to cloud, run copyData-AWS-EC2.sql instead)
+  3. Run setPrimarykeySequence.sql
+  4. Run createIndex.sql
+  5. After load testing APIs using K6, run deleteK6TestData.sql to delete load test data.

+---
 ## Installation
   1. In the terminal inside, run `npm run start` to start server
-  2. Test by typing `http://localhost:5000/products` in the Postman to see the response.
+  2. Test by typing `http://localhost:3000/qa/questions` in the Postman to see the response.

 ---
 ## Other Services
-Please reference Product Overviews API Services that make up the Project Atelier API:
+Please reference Product Overviews API Services that make up the other part of the e-commerce app API:
   - <a href='https://github.com/rpp34-sdc-blade/xinxin-overview'>Product Overviews</a> by Xinxin Li

-Perform ETL (load csv files to db) and initialize db setups

-In PostgreSQL, run the following queries files:

-psql db_name < file_path

-1. Run schema.sql
-2. Run copyData.sql (if deployed to cloud, run copyData-AWS-EC2.sql instead)
-3. Run setPrimarykeySequence.sql
-4. Run createIndex.sql

-5. After load testing APIs using K6, run deleteK6TestData.sql to delete load test data.